sofiaringstrom/directus-extension-flat-tabs-interface/README.md

 - **Align Tabs**: Controls the horizontal alignment of the tab list

-  - `left`: Tabs aligned to the left (default)
+  - `Left`: Tabs aligned to the left (default)
-  - `right`: Tabs aligned to the right
+  - `Right`: Tabs aligned to the right
-  - `center`: Tabs centered
+  - `Center`: Tabs centered
-  - `between`: Tabs aligned to the left and right
+  - `Between`: Tabs aligned to the left and right
-  - `stretch`: Tabs stretched to fill the full width
+  - `Stretch`: Tabs stretched to fill the full width

 ## Development